Quantum Birkhoff Normal Form in the $\sigma$-Bruno-R\"{u}ssmann non-resonant condition: Quantization Procedure

-where $a_{0}$ is the leading term of the amplitude $a$.
+where $a_{0}$ denotes the leading term of the amplitude $a$.

-From the above statement, we select an operator $T_{1h}(t) $ whose principal symbol equals to 1 in a neighborhood of the pull-back via $\pi_{2}$ of the union $\Lambda$ associated with $H\circ\chi^{1}_{t}$.
-We write $T_{1h}(t)=A_{h}(t)+h B_{h}(t)$.
-Furthermore, we assume that $a_{0}=1$ in $U$, which is the principal symbol of elliptic operator $A_{h}(t)$ and we solve a linear equation for the real part of the principal symbol of $B_{h}(t)$.
-This assumption serves as the fundamental basis for our subsequent analysis.
-We use the operator $T_{1h}(t)$ to conjugate $P_{h}(t)$, where $T_{1h}(t)$ is defined as above.
-We can prove that
+From the foregoing construction we select an operator \(T_{1h}(t)\) whose principal symbol equals \(1\) in a neighbourhood of the pull-back, via \(\pi_{2}\), of the set \(\Lambda\) associated with \(H\circ\chi^{1}_{t}\).
+We write \(T_{1h}(t)=A_{h}(t)+h B_{h}(t)\).
+Furthermore, we assume that the leading term \(a_{0}\) equals \(1\) on \(U\); this is the principal symbol of the elliptic operator \(A_{h}(t)\).
+We then solve a linear equation for the real part of the principal symbol of \(B_{h}(t)\).
+This hypothesis forms the foundation for the subsequent analysis.
+We conjugate the original operator \(P_{h}(t)\) by \(T_{1h}(t)\) (defined as above).
+Applying the stationary phase Lemma~\ref{az}, we prove that